Skip to main content

 }

-To return more than one value from a function, list all return types and separate all return values with a comma (,
+To return more than one value from a function, list all return types and separate all return values with a comma (,) after the return statement.

 fun get_name_and_age() -> (String, Int) {